Government shutdown would cost the US economy $1.8 billion a week, S&P says - KTVZ

 “The shutdown, if it’s brief, wouldn’t be a disaster, but would still reduce some of the economic gains the US has felt from the reopening,” Beth Ann Bovino, chief US economist at S&P Global, wrote in a report Wednesday.

-If no deal is reached by midnight on Friday, the government would shut down.
+If no deal is reached before the end of the day Friday, the government would shut down.
 Democrats unveiled a deal on Thursday that would keep the government funded into mid-February, but it’s not clear if that agreement will successfully avoid the imminent shutdown.

 Each week the government is closed would curtail fourth-quarter growth by about $1.8 billion annualized, or 0.11 percentage points of the $20 trillion American economy, S&P said.
 That estimate includes direct costs from furloughed, nonessential government workers as well as indirect costs such as canceled trips to shuttered national parks.